 - a.
-A red flag is waved from the Starter's rostrum and the red light if used stays on: - 1.
+A red flag is waved from the Starter's rostrum and the red light stays on: - 1.
 The "Start Delayed" board is displayed from the Starter's rostrum and marshals will wave a yellow flag at designated rows of the starting grid. - 2.
 Riders must stay in their grid position with helmets on, engines may be switched off. - 3.
-If a machine caused the "start delay" it will be removed to the pit lane, where accessible, regardless of what work is needed to restart the machine.
-If it can be restarted the rider may start the warm-up lap from pit lane and will start the race from the back of the grid. - 4.
-Only essential officials may be allowed on the grid, no media, guests, umbrellaholders or other team personnel will be permitted, with the exception of camera crew(s) authorized by the organizers. - b.
-The start procedure will be re-commenced as soon as possible (normally as soon as all riders on the grid). - d.
-If the one (1) minute board is displayed, riders may be attended by a maximum of one (1) mechanics per rider to assist the rider with starting the machine as quickly as possible and then immediately vacate the grid.
-The start procedure will re-commence as described in section 1.13.1/f-o. - e.
-If the thirty (30) second board is displayed, riders may not be attended to by mechanics.
-Any rider who is unable to start his machine must remove it to the pit lane, where accessible, under the control of the grid marshals so he may make further attempts to start it.
-Such riders may start the warmup lap from the pit lane and will start the race from the back of the grid.
-The start procedure will re-commence as described in section 1.13.1/g-o. - f.
+If a machine caused the start delay it will be removed to the pit lane or a safe location, where accessible, regardless of what work is needed to restart the machine.
+If it can be restarted the rider may start the warm-up lap and will start the race from the back of the grid.
+Even if the machine is started before the warm-lap, the rider may not start in the assigned grid position. - 4.
+Only essential officials may be allowed on the grid, no media, guests, umbrellaholders, or other team personnel will be permitted, with the exception of camera

+- crew(s) authorized by the organizers. - 5.
+A board will be displayed from the rostrum to notify the riders at which point the start procedure will re-commence, either at the five (5), three (3), one (1) minute or the thirty (30) second board. - 6.
+If it is deemed not possible to restart immediately, riders will be notified by grid officials and allowed two (2) mechanics per rider to move the machine to the pit lane.
+If not possible to push the machine, riders may be instructed to rod the machine to the pit lane. - b.
 Approximately two (2) minutes before the start of the race: - 1.
 Green flag waved to start warm-up lap. - 2.
 In the interest of safety, should a rider stall his machine, he may be assisted to restart.
-If, after a reasonable period, the engine does not start, then the rider, where accessible, be pushed into the pit lane where his mechanics may provide assistance. - g.
+If, after a reasonable period, the engine does not start, then the rider, where accessible, be pushed into the pit lane where his mechanics may provide assistance. - c.
 The race distance will be reduced by one (1) lap if the Start Delayed signal is after the warm-up lap only.
 Any person who, due to his behavior on the grid is responsible for a "Start Delayed" may be further penalized.